 According to the code, a flood is defined as “the covering of normally dry land by water that has escaped or been released from the normal confines of any lake, river, creek or other natural watercourse, whether or not altered or modified, or any reservoir, canal, or dam”.

-What happens if my property is damaged?
+What happens if my property is damaged by storm or flood?

 In instances where the assessor cannot figure out the cause of the damage, they will enlist the services of a hydrologist.
 This is a water specialist who will examine the property and surrounding areas to determine whether the cause of the damage originated from storm water or floodwater.
 Their report will generally include information such as: